 Application Now Closed

-Program Start Dates and Application Deadlines for August and September will be announced at a later date.
+Program Start Dates and Application Deadlines for Fall 2018 will be announced at a later date.

 Not all companies are in the same place or have the same needs when they start NC IDEA LABS.
 If you are still at the idea stage, you will spend the month testing your assumptions by getting out of the building and interviewing potential customers and validating your idea and product.
 If you already have an MVP, your first month will focus on building traction and acquiring users.